 Now, everyone can take advantage of this same technology and it’s not very expensive and the result is, your site doesn’t just live on the origin server, it lives everywhere in the world and any update on your origin servers get pushed out to all the servers across the world.

 Now that I got you interested in using a CDN, I, unfortunately, can’t tell you which one to use.
 That’s because there are so many different options and they all provide slightly different features.
 Instead, I’ll tell you how to pick the right one.
 If you want a solid CDN, here’s a good checklist to follow:

 First of all, it must support HTTPS and HTTP/2 with all the features, including server push.

 Not every CDN supports HTTPS and not every CDN that supports HTTP/2 also supports server push.
-So make sure this a CDN that provides all the latest features, otherwise you won't get the benefit of all the stuff we've been talking about so far in the course.
+So make sure this is a CDN that provides all the latest features, otherwise, you won’t get the benefit of all the stuff we’ve been talking about so far in the course.

 Second, ask the CDN about their global reach and find out where their servers are.
 Some CDN’s only have servers in the United States or North America, while others have servers all over the world.
 And it’s important to match your CDN choice with the audience you have.

 If your audience is primarily in North America, then you can go with a CDN with servers only here.
 If your audience is worldwide, then you have to make sure you have proper coverage.
 Also, ask about security features.
 Most CDN’s will provide a firewall and some DDoS protection, but it’s a good idea to check what you are getting before you buy it because the better protection you can get, the better your site is protected and the better your visitors are protected.
 Of course, the cost is a factor.
 The good news is, most CDN’s provide fairly cheap solutions now, you can get it from down to 10 to 20 dollars a month, but this all depends on the type of traffic you have, the type of security features you need, and how big your site is.